 frequency bands a level is noted which represents the noise.

-the case of each narrow band, any audio which is lower than the
+In the case of each narrow band, any audio which is

-unpleasant effect similar to a very low-bitrate mp3).
-There are other
+cause unpleasant effect similar to a very low-bitrate mp3).

 The next page